 Miyazaki’s Forest People

 Like Nausicaä, they are deep ecological thinkers who value life in all its forms, seeking to live in perpetual harmony with the non-human world.
 Yet in an interview conducted after the completion of the comic, Miyazaki comments that he “can’t see how such a people can have a future.”
 (Source – warning: contains finale spoilers) To me, that’s an absolutely fascinating comment: I interpret it as a manifestation of his disdain for the Forest People retreating from the rest of humanity.
 This stands in stark contrast to Nausicaä herself, who not only values nature but also embraces the messiness of the human condition.
 Miyazaki seems to recognize that the path of the Forest People is one of isolation and withdrawal, a dead end towards a sort of anti-civilization.
 Can a society so fundamentally alien from all other previous forms of human civilization arise?
-Even its inventor has his doubts.
+Even its creator has his doubts.

 The Tragic Nature of War